Reparameterization Invariant Model of a Supersymmetric System: BRST and Supervariable Approaches: Off-Shell Nilpotency and Absolute Anticommutativity of the Conserved (Anti-)BRST Charges

 \section{Off-Shell Nilpotency and Absolute Anticommutativity of the Conserved (Anti-)BRST Charges}

 In this section, we prove the off-shell nilpotency $[Q_{(\bar B)B}^{2} = 0]$ and absolute anticommutativity $\big[\{Q_B, Q_{\bar B} \} = 0\big]$ of the (anti-)BRST charges $Q_{(\bar B)B}$ which have already been derived in our Sec.
 3 where $J_B = Q_B$ and $J_{\bar B}= Q_{\bar B}$ [cf. Eqs.
 (31), (32)].
 In sub-section 7.1, we discuss the above properties of the (anti-)BRST charges $[Q_{(\bar B)B}]$ in the {\it ordinary} space.
 Our sub-section 7.2 contains the theoretical material related with the techniques of capturing the nilpotency and anticommutativity properties of the above charges within the ambit of ACSA.
-It is quite interesting to state that the CF-type restriction appears when we prove the absolute anticommutativity property of the charges in the {\it ordinary} space as well as in the {\it super} space (within the ambit of ACSA).
+It is quite interesting to state that the CF-type restriction appears when we prove the absolute anticommutativity property of the charges in the {\it ordinary} space as well as in the {\it superspace} (within the purview of ACSA).
+We describe explicitly the computation of $s_b L_{\bar B}$ in our Appendix B where the algebra is a bit more involved and, ultimately, we demonstrate the existence of the CF-type restriction in the {\it ordinary} space [cf. Eq.
+(28)] which has {\it also} appeared in Eq.
+(74) within the ambit of ACSA.